Admissions for Fall 2023 are open.

 How many candidates are admitted each year?

-The PhD program annually admits approximately 15 students out of around 270 applicants.
+Annually, the PhD program admits approximately 15 students out of around 270 applicants.